-Paul’s compositions frequently use alternate tuning systems (just intonation), bricolage, extended techniques, improvisation, layering, polyrhythms, noise, overtones, repetition, and volume to engage a listener.
-A bold and innovative new work HERE WE ARE NOW (2018) was debuted and released as a studio recording in February 2019, building upon his earlier collaborative, solo, and ensemble works such as What is Growing On The Riverbank?
-(2014), I.S.
-Complex (2015), and DDÁDADORHELYO (2016).
+Paul’s compositions frequently use alternate tuning systems, bricolage, extended techniques, improvisation, layering, polyrhythms, overtones, repetition, and volume to engage a listener.
+A studio recording of his latest work HERE WE ARE NOW (2019) was released to critical acclaim in February 2019.
 He outlines his approach in this new project: “layers of iterated patterns and pulses – awash with justly-tuned drones and overtones – transform Irish folk modalities and rhythms into bold, distinct new music; a ten-part form using dense timbres, duration, repetition, and volume to engage listeners on a number of levels and reconfigure how we are now”.

-Paul is currently preparing collaborations, installations, performances, and recordings featuring music for analogue synthesiser, electric guitars, electronics, percussion, and voice.
+Paul is currently preparing new collaborations, installations, performances, and recordings with works for electronics, guitars, percussion, synthesisers, guitars, voice, and more.

 Thank your for visiting the site.
 Sign up to our mailing list to keep updated with the latest projects, and use the contact form for bookings and inquiries.